 Workplace EV charging infrastructure consists of charging stations that are private and designated exclusively for employee use.
-In the Station Locator, the vast majority (95.1%) of private workplace EV charging ports are L2 (Figure 15).
+In the Station Locator, the vast majority (95.4%) of private workplace EV charging ports are L2 (Figure 15).
 This is expected because employees typically use workplace chargers while their vehicles are parked for an extended period at work, making rapid charging less necessary.
 As previously noted, data on private workplace charging ports in the Station Locator are likely underrepresented.

-In Q4, 153 Level 2 EV charging ports and 6 Level 1 EV charging ports were added to the Station Locator, representing growth rates of 1.5% and 1.4%, respectively.
-New private workplace Level 2 EV charging ports were added across California, Pennsylvania, Connecticut, and Utah.
+In Q1, 91 Level 2 EV charging ports were added to the Station Locator, representing a growth rate of 0.9% (Figure 15).
+New private workplace Level 2 EV charging ports were added across California, Massachusetts, Utah, Colorado, Arizona, New York, Pennsylvania, and Virginia.
 The majority of the newly added Level 2 EV charging ports were either non-networked or affiliated with the ChargePoint and SWTCH Energy networks.
-Meanwhile, one private workplace DC fast charging EV charging port was removed from the Station Locator, bringing the total number of DC fast EV charging ports to 78 (Figure 15).
+Meanwhile, 12 private workplace DC fast charging EV charging ports were added to the Station Locator, representing a growth rate of